quicwg/base-drafts/draft-ietf-quic-transport.md

 received offsets on all streams - including streams in terminal states - MUST NOT exceed the value advertised by a receiver.
-An endpoint MUST terminate a connection with a FLOW_CONTROL_ERROR error if it receives more data than the maximum data value that it has sent, unless this is a result of a change in the initial limits; see {{zerortt-parameters}}.
+An endpoint MUST terminate a connection with a FLOW_CONTROL_ERROR error if it receives more data than the maximum data value that it has sent.
+This includes violations of remembered limits in Early Data; see {{zerortt-parameters}}.

 ## MAX_STREAM_DATA Frame {#frame-max-stream-data}